DiogoBranda/Factory-Automation/README.md

   - Increased availability of machines and equipment and reduced breakages
   - Reduced production time and costs
   - Improving industrial productivity

+We have also devoleped a PLC program that was responsible for the control of the factory Machines